 - Pick-up and drop-off – You’ll be met by our host at your hotel or any other location

-- Local host – You’ll be accompanied by our english-speaking experienced local host (with some estonian accent) who is also your chauffeur for the day
+- Local host – You’ll be accompanied by our English-speaking experienced local host who is also your chauffeur for the day

 - Free WIFI – Free, secure and fast WIFI network is provided for the whole tour